Pryx/UC-Uninstaller/README.md

 * Didn't want to always uninstall shitty apps
 * Wanted to make my programming skills better
 * Curiosity
-* Ẅanted to fvck up my Windows
+* Wanted to fvck up my Windows

 ## Licensing
 This work was licensed under GNU GPL v3 licence, but nowadays I don't really care what happens to it...
 Feel free to fork it, pick up the development or whatever...